localnerve/ui-elements/src/horizontal-pager/README.md

 | `[willComplete]` | Function | A function to call when a scroll will complete very soon (called when scrollThreshold is surpassed and `touchend` is fired). |

 ### Instance API
-#### initialize ()
-Starts event listening, and renders initial styles on the elements found by the given `options.targetClass`.
-Requires a global `document` to be available when called.
-No arguments, no return.

 #### destroy ()
 Stops event listening and any pending animations.
 Requires a global `document` to be available when called.
 No arguments, no return.